Prateek-Kumar98217/fullstack-learning-react.js-django/05-api-integration/README.md

 ## What You'll Learn

-- HTTP fundamentals and RESTful design principles
+- REST API design principles and best practices
-- Building robust APIs with Django REST Framework
+- Building APIs with Django REST Framework
-- Consuming APIs effectively in React applications
+- Consuming APIs in React applications
-- Advanced patterns like GraphQL and real-time communication
+- Advanced patterns for API integration
-- Authentication and security best practices
-- Testing and documenting APIs
+- Authentication and authorization in APIs

+## Projects

+Throughout this section, you'll build:

+1. A RESTful API for a blog application with Django REST Framework
+2. A React frontend that consumes your API
+3. An authenticated API with user-specific data

 ## Prerequisites

 Before starting this section, you should be comfortable with:

-- React basics (Week 2-3)
+- React fundamentals (Weeks 2-3)
-- TypeScript fundamentals (Week 3)
 - Django basics (Week 4)
-- HTTP and basic web concepts
+- JavaScript async/await

-## Projects
+## Next Steps

-Throughout this section, you'll build:

-1. A RESTful API for a task management application
-2. A React frontend that consumes your API
-3. Integration tests to verify your API functions correctly
-4. API documentation with Swagger/OpenAPI
+After completing this section, you'll move on to [Full-Stack Integration](../week-6-7-fullstack-integration/README.md) where you'll learn how to build complete full-stack applications.

 ## How This Connects The Stack